rich-staackmann/Tank-Game/README.md

 Current Issues:
 1) Even with continuous collsion detection, bullets will still sometimes travel through the terrain.
 2) The terrain was built in unity terrain editor, which has caused some imperfections in the mesh.

+Final:
+I added some rudimentary path following AI for the enemy tank to follow.
+I have a spawn system in place, but it just spawns one tank.
+This project was a nice learning experience but I want to commit my time to other projects.
+I put the latest x64 build in the .rar file but this game was really just a prototype for further adventures.